martony38/Catalog-App/README.md

 ## Installation

 Clone or download the repository on your computer.
-Create a file  in the *app* folder called for example *app/local_config.py*.
+Create a file in the *catalog* folder called for example *catalog/local_config.py*.
 Copy and paste in it the following and update with your own settings:
 ```
 # App secret key
 SECRET_KEY='your_app_secret_key'